Vicki Hebert, BCR, M.C.

 Vicki’s educational background also includes a diploma as a Therapy Assistant from MacEwan University, including placements at the University of Alberta Hospital and long-term care settings.
 Also, Vicki completed her undergraduate degree in Community Rehabilitation and Disability Studies (BCR), from the University of Calgary.

-Vicki is a member of The Association of Cooperative Counsellors of Canada (ACCT).
+Vicki is a member of The Grief Recovery Institute and the Association of Cooperative Counselling Therapists of Canada.
 Vicki is a Registered Therapeutic Counsellor candidate, approved to provide therapeutic counselling services to individuals in Alberta.

 Media and Workshops